Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: The case of unipotent groups

 where the second equality (more precisely, the fact that the natural transformation ``forget supports'' from the left-hand side to the right-hand side is an isomorphism) is~\cite[Th.\,3.1]{saibi_FD_unipotent}.
-A corollary of this is that the Fourier transform is compatible with Verdier duality, in that there is a canonical functorial isomorphism for each object $M$ of $\Der(U)$, see~\cite[Cor.\,3.2.1]{saibi_FD_unipotent}.
-We refer the reader to Saibi's article~\cite{saibi_FD_unipotent} for the main properties of the $\ell$\nobreakdash-adic Fourier transform on unipotent groups.
+A corollary of this is that the Fourier transform is compatible with Verdier duality, in that there is a canonical functorial isomorphism

+for each object $M$ of $\Der(U\times_{k} S)$; see~\cite[Cor.\,3.2.1]{saibi_FD_unipotent}.
+We refer the reader to Saibi's article~\cite{saibi_FD_unipotent} for the other main properties of the $\ell$\nobreakdash-adic Fourier transform on unipotent groups, such as the formula for the inverse Fourier transform.

-By the proper base change theorem and the definition of Fourier transform using $p^{\vee}_!$, for all $a\in U^\vee(\bar k)$ and $i\in\Zz$ there are natural isomorphisms
+By the proper base change theorem and the definition of Fourier transform using $Rp^{\vee}_!$, for all~$a\in U^\vee(\bar k)$ and $i\in\Zz$, there are natural isomorphisms

 Since unipotent groups are affine, it follows from Artin's vanishing theorem that the Fourier transform shifts the perverse degree by the dimension of $U$.
-In particular, if $M$ is perverse, then so is $\ft_{\psi}(M)[\dim(U)]$.
+In particular, if $M$ is perverse, then so~is

 \begin{proposition} Let $U$ be a connected unipotent commutative algebraic group of dimension $d$ over~$k$.
-Fix a locally-closed immersion~$u$ of $U$ into some projective space to compute the complexity.
+Fix a locally-closed immersion~$u$ \respup{$u^\vee$} of $U$ \respup{$U^\vee$} into some projective space to compute the complexity.
 Let $M$ be an object of~$\Der(U)$ of perverse amplitude $[a,b]$.

 There exists an integer~$C\geq 0$, depending only on $c_u(M)$, and a stratification $(S_i)$ of $U^\vee$ such that every strat $S_i$ is either empty or has dimension $d-i$, with the following properties: